Skip to main content

 Band-Aid fixes only hide production problems; they don’t create long-term solutions.
 They also make things more chaotic downstream, where the result is visible, but the root cause is plastered over.

-Better outcomes require a thought-out, systematised approach.
+Better outcomes require a thought-out, systematized approach.
 Due to the complexity of manufacturing operations, this usually means an iterative method for identifying, tweaking, tracking and continually improving results.
 An ERP like Jobman provides easy access to the data needed to make those decisions.

 Balanced workload for everyone